TopTierTools/obsidian-better-plugin-page/README.md

 1. cd to `.obsidian/plugins`
 2. git clone this repo
-3. `cd obsidian-3d-graph && bun install && bun run build`
+3. `cd obsidian-better-plugin-pages && bun install && bun run build`
 4. there you go 🎉

 ## Say thank you